1. Home

 1. Open Settings, then General.

-3. Now, select Reset Network Settings.
+3. Select Reset > Reset Network Settings.

 4. Rejoin your Wi-Fi network upon reboot to see if iMessage works.